Zaid-dev2000/MaBlog/readme.md

 # MaBlog

-MaBlog is a blogging platform API designed to provide a seamless experience for managing blog posts and user profiles.
-Built using Django and Django REST Framework (DRF), this project serves as the capstone for the Backend Web Development program in ALX Academy.
+MaBlog is a feature-rich blogging platform API built using Django and Django REST Framework (DRF).
+It allows users to create, manage, and interact with blog posts and comments while ensuring secure user authentication and authorization.
+This project is the capstone submission for the ALX Backend Web Development program.

 ---

 ## Features

-### Core Functionality
+### User Management

-- **CRUD Operations:**
+- **User Registration:** Users can register by providing a username, email, and password with validation checks for password confirmation and username uniqueness.
+- **Login & Logout:** Secure login using username and password.
+The platform supports both token-based and session-based authentication.
+- **Authorization:** Token and session management ensure secure access to restricted endpoints.

+### Blog Post Management

-  - Users: Create, read, update, and delete user profiles.
+- **CRUD Operations:** Users can create, view, update, and delete blog posts.
+- **Post Categories:** Each blog post can be associated with a category for better organization.
+- **Like Feature:** Users can like blog posts.
+- **Post Status Management:** Blog posts can be marked as either `draft` or `published`.

+### Commenting System

-  - Blog Posts: Create, read, update, and delete blog posts.
+- **CRUD Operations:** Users can add, update, and delete comments on blog posts.
-- **Categorized Views:**
-  - View blog posts grouped by category.
-- **Author-Specific Views:**
-  - Fetch blog posts authored by a specific user.
-- **Authentication and Authorization:**
-  - Secure endpoints with user authentication.
-  - Restrict actions like editing and deleting posts to their respective authors.
+- **Comment Ownership:** Only comment authors can edit or delete their comments.

-### Deployment
+### Security

-- Hosted on **Heroku** or **PythonAnywhere**.
+- **Authentication:** The platform uses both token-based and session-based authentication.
+- **Authorization:** Only authors can modify or delete their own posts and comments.

 ---